abeaderstadt/applied-ml-beaderstadt/notebooks/project04/README.md

    Execute cells sequentially to load data, prepare features, train models, and visualize results.

 5. **View Results**
-   Classification reports, confusion matrices, decision trees, and decision surfaces display inline.
-   Use these outputs to analyze survival patterns and model performance.
+   Review outputs such as R², RMSE, MAE, and plots to analyze model performance and feature impact.